 Isolation connects us

-We complain about the quarantine that forces us into the house.
-But let's face it: we were lucky.
-The quarantines established in the Middle Ages punished disobedience with whipping and torture which even included the cutting of the ears.
-There are now fines.
-If that's not enough, think about the fact that there was no web in the Middle Ages.
-From home in recent months I have seen ordering food, reading, watching and listening to almost everything, talking to anyone, working, taking gym classes, graduating, getting married.
+We complain about the quarantine that forces us indoors.
+But let's be clear: we were lucky.
+Quarantines instituted in the Middle Ages punished disobedience with whippings and torture that even included cutting off ears.
+Now there are fines.
+If that's not enough, think about the fact that in the Middle Ages there was no web.
+From home in recent months I have seen people order food, read, watch and listen to practically everything, talk to anyone, work, take gym classes, graduate, get married.

 We are not isolated.
 We can connect with the whole world.
 See that Italians are having the same problems.
 And the Iranians.
 The Russians.
 The Americans.
 Never in history has there been such an opportunity for connection on a global scale.